Launch Your Video Game Designer Career

-4. Choose the job that suits your talent.
-As video games become ever more complex, there's room for more specialization when it comes to your video game design career.
-Whether you're drawn to writing narratives, creating graphics, producing sound effects, or doing the actual coding that allows games to run, you'll likely be able to focus mainly on the parts of video game design you like best.

 5. Make money doing what you love.
 Game designers are part of the larger field of graphic designers.
-According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, the median national annual salary for graphic designers is $47,640.
+According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, the median national annual salary for game designers is $77,200.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 This should be more than enough to let you live comfortably while keeping your own gaming systems current and your video game library stocked with the latest titles.

-In the newer copy: Launch Your Video Game Designer Career